-What is Medicare: Medicare Explained
+What Is Medicare: Medicare Explained

-If you’re new to the Medicare program, you may not realize that Medicare comes in different “parts.”
+Summary: If you’re new to the Medicare program, you may not realize that Medicare comes in different “parts.”
 There’s Medicare Part A and Part B, which together make up Original Medicare, the government-run health-care program for seniors and certain disabled individuals.
 There’s Medicare Part C, available through Medicare Advantage plans, which is an alternative to the federal program.
 There’s also Medicare Part D, or prescription drug coverage.
-Besides these “parts” of Medicare, there are Medicare Supplement plans, which help with certain out-of-pocket costs that Original Medicare doesn’t cover.
+Besides these “parts” of Medicare, there are Medicare Supplement insurance plans, which help with certain out-of-pocket costs that Original Medicare doesn’t cover.

 Here’s an overview of the different parts of Medicare and what’s covered under Medicare Part A, Part B, Part C, and Part D.